 Let’s take them one at a time.

-Line 4.
+- Line 4.
 Launch Vehicle.
 The cost of launching an ARM spacecraft on its way is currently very high, but we know from the previous chapter that the cost of launching cargo is dropping fast and that SpaceX is expected to bring it down further.
-From $288m today, it is probably reasonable to expect a future Falcon Heavy to lift a similar cargo for under $100M and if a re-usable rocket now under development is truly achieved, this cost my drop significantly again.
+From $288m today, SpaceX has already demonstrated that its Falcon Heavy can deliver a large cargo for a list price of $90M and possibly much less with volume.

 None of the cost reductions explored and speculated about will happen instantly or over the life of the first few units, but if a long-term purchase arrangement is created and firms have a chance to compete and deliver, I would argue that the end-state is likely to reach a very low cost relatively fast.